Nagykanizsa: History

 Nagykanizsa became the centre of the Hungarian oil industry.
 Near the end of World War II, the Nagykanizsa oil-fields were the last remaining ones available to the Germans, and to protect these fields the Wehrmacht launched the last German offensive of the war, Operation Spring Awakening, on 6 March 1945.
 This failed (15 March 1945) and the town soon fell to the Soviet and Bulgarian Nagykanizsa–Körmend Offensive of March to April 1945.

 Beer brewed in Kanizsa Brewery regained its reputation as one of the best Hungarian beers, carrying off the palm at more and more international competitions – at the beginning of the century the brewery was closed as demand for beer fell drastically.
 Kanizsa Trend Ltd. grew out of the company, with its furniture products gaining a high reputation all over Europe.
 The predecessor of the present-day Tungsram Plc, now belonging to General Electric, started operations in 1965.
 It is now one of the biggest light-bulb factories in the world.

 Károlyi Park, City Park, and large squares like Kossuth, Eötvös, and Erzsébet squares were extended after 1962.
 A boating lake was formed, becoming a popular recreation centre.
 In the 2010s Nagykanizsa attracts thousands of dental tourists.

+Climate

+Nagykanizsa's climate is classified as oceanic climate (Köppen Cfb).
+The annual average temperature is 10.5 C, the hottest month in July is 20.9 C, and the coldest month is 0.0 C in January.
+The annual precipitation is 733.1 mm, of which September is the wettest with 83.9 mm, while January is the driest with only 31.6 mm.
+The extreme temperature throughout the year ranged from -22.9 C on December 31, 1996, to 38.4 C on July 20, 2007.